Atul4020/CommClassroomOP/README.md

 # CommClassroomOP

-This are the changes you see when you open the file
+this are the changes you see when you open the file

+this file is open by your friend which is you know N.K